Liquidity Fragmentation or Optimization? Analyzing Automated Market Makers Across Ethereum and Rollups: Empirical Analysis

-\parab{Results.} Table \ref{tab:chain_data} presents the calculated results for the pools on Ethereum and its L2s on 30th April 2024, assuming 3.47\% staking rate of ETH.
+Table \ref{tab:chain_data} presents the calculated results for the new LP willing to allocate \$212k liquidity among the pools on Ethereum and its L2s on 30th April 2024, assuming 3.47\% staking rate of ETH.
+If the new LP would possess more liquidity, the additional liquidity should be allocated to staking.
+If the LP would possess less liquidity, it should be allocated to the pools with the highest rewards first.
 The first observation is that the AMM pool on Ethereum is oversubscribed with a return rate lower than the staking rate.
 Thus, the current LPs would yield higher returns by reallocating their capital to L2s, or to staking.
 Second, the highest return presents the pool on Optimism --- 22.12\%, however, given the trading volume on Optimism, the highest capital allocation in optimal LP strategy is achieved for the pools on Arbitrum and BASE, approx. 80k USD.
 The returns of LP after allocating capital to the pools on L2s are presented in the last column of Table~\ref{tab:chain_data} and ranges between 6 and 8.5\%, significantly lower compared to the current returns of 12 to 22\%.

+The optimal allocation formula can be is applied to identify the optimal allocation of current liquidity that is deployed to Uniswap (v3) pools across Ethereum and rollups.
+This is achieved by allowing the negative allocations and assuming a initial LP wealth of 0.
+Figure~\ref{fig:volume} illustrates the re-allocation of liquidity among pools to attain equilibrium.
+The results indicate that the present allocation of liquidity to Ethereum is excessively high and should be redistributed to pools on alternative chains and towards staking.

+More detailed analysis is depicted in Figure~\ref{fig:30April} for 30th April 2024,.
+It presents that over 2/3 of current capital allocated to the current tick of the pool at Ethereum should be reallocated, mostly to pools on Arbitrum and Base.
+This corresponds to Figure~\ref{fig:volume} depicting trading volumes, which are only 2-3 times higher at Ethereum than Arbitrum and Base, very low current LP returns for liquidity provision at Ethereum (below staking rated) as depicted in Figure~\ref{fig:volume}.